Mayne Yard construction update - June and July 2025

 Out of Hours Work

-Additional activities will occur outside the project’s normal working hours, as outlined below:
+Additional activities will occur outside the project’s normal working hours at Mayne Yard in Bowen Hills, as outlined below:

 - Concrete works including placement of formwork, steel fixing and concrete pours

-- Delivery of materials to site
+- Delivery of plant and materials to site

 - Installation of cable conduits and pits, and pulling new cables

-- Track work and maintenance
+- Track work and maintenance.

 - Excavation, including rock breaking for the installation of inground services such as stormwater drainage.
-Please see
+Please see map below for work locations

-map below for work locations - Removal of redundant structures within the rail corridor
+- Removal of redundant structures within the rail corridor

 - Earthworks and service installation